 - •

-Ferry times from Athens to Antikythera depend on the operator, season, and departure port.
+Ferry times from Athens (All Ports) to Antikythera depend on the operator and season.
 Key info to help you plan:

-Yes, ferries connect Athens and Antikythera, with Seajets companies operating the route.
-The ferry trip lasts 8h 34min on average.
-Ferries depart from the Piraeus ports and are available seasonally.
+Yes, ferries connect Athens (All Ports) and Antikythera, with Seajets companies operating the route.
+The ferry trip lasts 8h 33min on average.
+Ferries depart from the Piraeus ports and are available weekly.

 No, unfortunately there are no night ferries available on the Athens (All Ports) to Antikythera route.
 However, you will find daytime sailing options to help you reach your destination safely and comfortably.